Current NFC Administration and Fellows

 Supervisor: Michael Cobb

-Connor Bennett (he/him) is a PhD Candidate at the University of Toronto’s Department of English.
+Connor Bennett (he/him) is a PhD candidate at the University of Toronto’s Department of English.
 His dissertation, which has been supported by a Joseph-Armand Bombardier Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada as well as an Ontario Graduate Scholarship, is titled “Quiet Discontent: Minimalism and Melancholia in American Fiction, 1945–2025.”
 In it, he shows how practitioners of literary minimalism—a style of short and simple sentences, structural fragmentation, and ellipsis—register and respond to the faltering of American idealism during the postwar era.
 He argues that American literary minimalists use style as a means through which to reimagine both that idealism and, in turn, “Americanness” itself.
 His article based on the dissertation’s opening chapter (“Raymond Carver’s Minimalist Mouth-Work”) was recently published in ELH: English Literary History.
 In 2023, he co-edited an essay collection called “Minimalisms Now: Race, Affect, Aesthetics” for Post45 Contemporaries.
 Connor is also Co-Convener of the American Literature Research Collaborative, which promotes the study of American literature and literary cultures among undergraduates, graduates, and faculty from across the university.

 Kanika Lawton (CSUS/NFC Doctoral Fellow)